contensis/canvas-schema/README.md

 #### strong

-Strong is used to define text with strong importance.
+The `strong` decorator is used to define text with strong importance.
 Typically used to give text a bold appearance.

 ```md
 **Important** Make sure you wear safety goggles.